 The Patience to get rich slowly

-The researchers found that even if we aren’t in control, we want to think that there are smart people who have it all taken care of.
+The researchers found that even if we aren’t currently in control, we want to think that there are smart people who are handling it.
 Ah, smart people.
 Sometimes I worry that our peers in this industry are considered by our clients to be the smart folks who have it all figured out.
 The truth is, the pros working as advisors have to fight every day for the humility to invest well.
 As Warren Buffett says, we need:

 The most reassuring comment I hear from clients is: “I know what you will say about this but I needed to ask you anyway…” That tells me that we have gotten through to them.
 They recognize the noise for what it is.
 They have seen tempting, sure-fire fads come and go and they are confident that they won’t be marks for the fast money, the geniuses, or the hedge funds.
 If you have the desire to feel this same level of confidence, contact me at firstname.lastname@example.org.

 Like Mahomes, Bryant, and Jordan, we are going to face fear, uncertainty, and adversity on the path to success.
 If we are to be the leaders of our family’s finances, we need to remain focused, especially when times are tough.
 Here are some ways to approach financial adversity as a no-conscience investor.